Home > VISIONS > Blog > What Is Emotional Sobriety? Finding Long-Term Recovery

 It’s important to know that emotional sobriety is not something that happens overnight.
 Emotional sobriety is actually something that you will continue to build and strengthen every single day.

 Managing feelings in recovery is one of the greatest challenges in becoming and staying sober.
-Oftentimes, veterans become newly sober and angry at the same time.
+Oftentimes, individuals become newly sober and angry at the same time.
 Not only does sobriety clear your head and could bring back painful memories, but sobriety also forces you to feel uncomfortable emotions rather than pushing them away.

 It is very common to feel anger in early sobriety.
 This anger could be toward yourself for decisions you made before you entered treatment or this anger could be toward something bigger—something out of your control.
 You might even feel angry at the prospect of becoming sober.
 But remember that dealing with sobriety is a physical, emotional, and mental battle.

 Your work with emotional sobriety begins the minute you choose to get addiction and mental health treatment.
-From there, you will work to strengthen your emotional sobriety through the support of mental health professionals and other veterans who truly understand what you are experiencing.
+From there, you will work to strengthen your emotional sobriety through the support of mental health professionals and other individuals who truly understand what you are experiencing.

-In your veteran-focused treatment program, you will work toward emotional sobriety with treatment services such as:
+You will work toward emotional sobriety with treatment services such as:

 Furthermore, through therapies like cognitive behavioral therapy (CBT), you will learn how to better regulate your emotions.
 You will practice breathing techniques, recognizing emotions, mindfulness, self-acceptance, how to approach crisis situations, and more.